 Any such request should be made in writing to the headteacher of the school.
-The governing body will make its decision about the request based on the circumstances of each case and in the best interests of the child.
-In addition to considering the views of the headteacher who has statutory responsibility for the internal organisation, management and control of the school, the governing body will consider the views of the parents and of appropriate medical and education professionals.
+The admissions authority will make its decision about the request based on the circumstances of each case and in the best interests of the child.
+In addition to taking into account the views of the headteacher who has statutory responsibility for the internal organisation, management and control of the school, the admissions authority will take into account the views of the parents and of appropriate medical and education professionals.